adhikarinarayan/adhikarinarayan.github.io/aboutme.md

 I also lead the Omdena Dehradun chapter to develop AI solutions for social impact, where I bring people together to create innovative solutions for social good with AI.
     </p>
     <p>
       Beyond my professional work, I enjoy exploring the philosophical implications of AI, discussing books and music, and engaging in sports like cricket and volleyball.
 I also share my work and insights through presentations (slides available  <a href="https://github.com/adhikarinarayan/talks">here</a>.).
 I'm always open to connecting with fellow AI enthusiasts and researchers to discuss new ideas and potential collaborations.
-Feel free to reach out!"
+Feel free to reach out!
     </p>

   </div>